ejolie/mern-stack-projects/kawai-todo/README.md

-# Kawai Todo
+# Kawai To Do

-Kawai To do App made with React Native
+Kawai To Do App made with React Native